12 Oct 2016

 Part two – The WHO

-Rough day for the crew – load in before dawn, so short night of sleep for most of us.
-Things come out of their cases while Waters tests their gear onstage, then we roll up and start setting our show at 11am.
-We work til about 2pm testing everything as the day grows bright and hot.
+A rough day for the crew – load in before dawn, so short night of sleep for most of us.
+Things come out of their cases while Waters tests their gear onstage, then we roll up and start setting our show at 11:00am.
+We work til about 2;00pm testing everything as the day grows bright and hot.

 Our soundman Robert Collins was testing the PA and found a previous fault none of the other bands had caught (third day of the festival!)
 Notified, the local crew spent the day getting it solved.
 Certainly, the bands before sounded great, BUT it could have been even better, so maybe next weekend those who attend will have an improved show?

 When discussing 1967 era, he mentioned their first hit, and how (for a moment) they were cool, like the Adele or Justin Bieber of their day!
-He also noted their Monterey Pop Fest days with that “nuisance Jimi Hendrix” coming along… very funny.
+He also noted their Monterey Pop Fest days with that “nuisance Jimi Hendrix” coming along. vVery funny.

 Our crew did an exceptional job today, with the heat and long hours, difficult setups etc. Especially nice was the video crew’s work, which looked great.
 They had to pre-plan how this mega-screen (and the others) would work, without getting to test it all beforehand.
 I’m told their communications headsets and microphones didn’t work, so the guys in the front couldn’t relay messages back and forth.
 Definitely not good news, but no one saw any flaws out front.
 Knowing this, they’ll be sure it all works perfectly next weekend, and the audience next week will have an improved show to see.

 I hinted last post about a new piece of equipment, and now it’s been seen clearly on these giant screens.
 So I will make an unofficial comment on it: When Pete sang tonight, closeups of his face on the screen showed a new microphone.
 It is the venerable old Shure SM58, The Who’s main vocal microphone (since the days of The Detours, over 50 years ago!)
-This microphone is an actual WHO edition, with logo and great colorful psychedelic graphics on the body of the microphone.
+This microphone is an actual Who edition, with logo and great colorful psychedelic graphics on the body of the microphone designed by our own Richard Evans.
 Soon these will be available publicly, with some extra-special options, too.
-Stay tuned, as they say…
+Stay tuned, as they say.